A funny thing happened the first time walking became “daily” instead of “when life allows.”

 In that case, walking might need softer surfaces, lower duration, or even a temporary swap to cycling.

-The best “daily walk” for building muscle usually looks boring.
+The best daily walk for building muscle usually looks pretty boring.

-Easy walking plus hard lifting plus enough food is a very effective combo.
+Easy walking, hard lifting, and enough food is a powerful combination.

-And yes, fat loss can still happen if food intake stays below what the body uses, because walking adds movement without much stress.
+Fat loss can still happen when food intake stays below total energy use, since walking adds movement without much stress.

-Muscle growth can still happen if food intake stays high enough and walking doesn’t steal recovery.
+Muscle growth can still happen when calories stay high enough and recovery remains solid.